makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern “bin”
+File 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter